-Viruses are responsible for some of the most dangerous and deadly diseases including influenza, ebola, rabies and smallpox.
+Viruses are responsible for some of the most dangerous and deadly diseases, including influenza, ebola, rabies, smallpox and COVID-19.
 Despite their potential to kill, these potent pathogens are in fact considered to be non-living, as alive as the screen that you are reading this article on.

 How is this possible?
-How can something as nasty as a virus spread so fast, reproduce and infect other living things but not be considered a living creature?
-The answer is complex and has been a subject of debate since the moment they were first named in 1898.
+How can something as nasty as a virus spread so fast, reproduce and infect other living things, but not be considered a living creature?
+The answer is complex and has been a subject of debate since the moment viruses were first named in 1898.

 The argument hinges on what we mean by ‘alive’.

 There is no single undisputed definition that offers a hallmark of life.
 Some of the more common questions to distinguish between living and non-living things are as follows.
 Does it have its own biological ‘machinery’ to replicate?
 Does it multiply through cellular division?
 Does it have a metabolism?

 For each of these questions, viruses receive a fail.